-….well not actually skiing in our campervan, (motorhome, RV – call it what you will!) so a few years ago we decided to combine the two and go skiing in our campervan!
+We love skiing and we love going away in our campervan, (motorhome, RV – call it what you will!) so a few years ago we decided to combine the two and go skiing in our campervan!
 And now we are hooked!
 RV skiing is the perfect way to explore lots of different resorts and take advantage of those multi-resort season passes.
 But it is not without its challenges.
 In this post, I outline some of the places we have been on our RV ski trips and the RV Parks in which we have stayed, as well as offering some hints and tips for camping in sub-zero temperatures.
 RV skiing is great fun, but it is really important to be well prepared to get the most from it.

 Multi-resort Season Passes are perfect for RV skiing

-For the last three years, we have purchased the Vail Resorts Epic Pass in the US (although the pass can also be used in other countries where a reciprocal arrangement exists).
-This gives us access to many resorts in the US and latterly, Whistler in Canada.
+For the last six years, we have purchased the Vail Resorts Epic Pass in the US (although the pass can also be used in other countries where a reciprocal arrangement exists).
+This gives us access to many resorts in the US and also Whistler in Canada.
 RV skiing allows us to make great use of the multi-resort season pass.

 There are different versions of the pass: the “full fat” version which gives unlimited access to all the resorts; and the “local” version which gives access to all the resorts, but limits access to Vail, Beaver Creek and Whistler; it also has some black-out days such as Christmas Day and President’s Day.

 There is a new pass on the market called the Ikon Pass, which covers different resorts from those covered by the Epic.

 Top Tip: the best deals on both the Epic and the Ikon are to be had by purchasing well in advance.
 Buy in April, pay in September is the best deal.
 After September, the price goes up – a lot!